War of Internet Addiction: Oil Tiger Machinima Team

 added by the game's fans from Taiwan and mainland China.

 Allusions and references

 Blue electric lighting

 Near the beginning (and in some later scenes) there is blue lighting accompanied by low-pitched transformer humming sounds, a foreshadowing of the electro-shock therapy offered by Yang Yongxin, who ultimately proves to be the archvillain of the piece.

 Room 13

 In the video there is discussion about a torture chamber by the name of Room 13, where the suave and evil Uncle Yang would apply electric shock therapy to WoW players to cure them of their "Internet addiction".

 Kannimei's speech

-Near the end of the video rebel leader Kannimei, a blue-skinned minotaur, gives a long and impassioned speech (in effect breaking the fourth wall) about the hostile censorship environment facing WoW players, a speech which actually moved some gamers to tears.
+Near the end of the video rebel leader Kannimei, a blue-skinned Tauren, gives a long and impassioned speech (in effect breaking the fourth wall) about the hostile censorship environment facing WoW players, a speech which actually moved some gamers to tears.

 Reception

 China Daily placed the film on their list of the best ten Chinese films of 2010.